vele616/monorepo/packages/jobboard/website/content/jobs/kyc-analyst-remote-bitfinex-xcPyY.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/bitfinex"
 companyWebsite: "https://www.bitfinex.com/"
-summary: "Love experience in: #analysis, #windows, #management?
-Check out this job post!"
+summary: "To apply as a KYC Analyst at Bitfinex, you preferably need to have some knowledge of: #analysis, #windows, #management."
-summaryBackup: "To apply as a kyc analyst [remote] at Bitfinex, you preferably need to have some knowledge of: #analysis, #windows, #management."
+summaryBackup: "To apply as a KYC Analyst at Bitfinex, you preferably need to have some knowledge of: #analysis, #windows, #management."
-featured: 20
+featured: 5
 ---

 ## Job description